12v/companies-house-ssh/README.md

 ### Is there a client-side environment issue preventing this from working?
 Perhaps... but this result is consistent with what's seen in other environments/ISPs/OSs/etc.

+### Why are you configuring the private key, not the public key?
+The public key is derived from the private key.

 ## Security